lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/use-gpu.md

 :end_tab:

 :begin_tab:`pytorch`
-In PyTorch, every array has a device, we often refer it as a context.
-So far, by default, all variables and associated computation have been assigned to the CPU.
-Typically, other contexts might be various GPUs.
-Things can get even hairier when we deploy jobs across multiple servers.
-By assigning arrays to contexts intelligently, we can minimize the time spent transferring data between devices.
-For example, when training neural networks on a server with a GPU, we typically prefer for the model's parameters to live on the GPU.

 No PyTorch, cada array possui um dispositivo, frequentemente o referimos como um contexto.
 Até agora, por padrão, todas as variáveis e computação associada